marloquemegusta/tensorflow_object_detection_guide/README.md

   - How to convert your annotations file (.json files) produced by labeleme and turn them into .tfrecord files, which are required to train a tensorflow model.
 We will review the process for bounding boxes only annotations and mask annotations also
   - How to train the model by downloading a pre-trained one from tensorflow model-zoo and fine tuning it using the parameters set in a config file
-  - How to export the trained model and use it to generate predictions on a given set of images
+  - How to export the trained model and use it to generate predictions on a given set of images In case you want to use the pre-configured docker image supplied by tensorfow you can skip directly to "Training a model"

 ## Cloning this repo